influxdata/telegraf/plugins/processors/t128_pass/README.md

     ## Invert dictates whether to invert the final result of the condition
     # invert = false

+    ## Whether to ignore if any tag or field keys are missing.
+    # ignore_missing_keys = false

   [processors.t128_filter.condition.tags]
     # tag1 = ["value1", "value2"]
     # tag2 = ["value3"]

+  ## Fields work the same as tags and can be included in the same condition.
+  ## Only string values are accepted and the non-string field values in this section
+  ## will be converted to strings before comparison.
+  [processors.t128_pass.condition.fields.string]
+    # field1 = ["value1", "value2"]
+    # field2 = ["value3"]

   [[processors.t128_filter.condition]]